Sleeping in Airports

 Hotels

-Quito airport hotelsIf you prefer the privacy and comfort of your own hotel room, you’ll have to leave the airport behind.
+Quito airport hotelsIf you prefer the privacy and comfort of a hotel, you’ll have to leave the terminal behind.
 Luckily, a Wyndham hotel is located on airport property.
-Several more hotels are located within a 12-minute drive of the airport, and some offer complimentary shuttle service.
-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at Quito Airport.
+Several more hotels are within a 12-minute drive of the airport, and some offer complimentary shuttle service.
+See the hotel section in our Airport Guide for locations, or visit Tripadvisor to find hotel deals at Quito Airport.

 Lounges

-Quito airport loungesIf you are looking for a private place to nap for a few hours in between flights, check out the Layover Stay lounge.
+Quito airport loungesCheck out the Layover Stay lounge if you are looking for a private place to nap for a few hours between flights.
 In addition to offering a comfortable place to hang out, they have a few comfortable recliners perfect for napping between flights.
 For more information, check out our Quito Airport Guide.

 Security & Safety